 Therefore, based on sound reasoning and cautious (pandemic) thinking, everyone with even mild URI or influenza-like symptoms should be self quarantining immediately, watching for symptoms, and being tested.
 As noted above based on the properties of the test, a negative test does not mean a person with symptoms does not have Covid.
 However a positive test is helpful for identifying ‘hotspots’.
 All persons who quarantine should do so until they meet (at minimum) CDC clearance criteria described below, i.e. >10 days from onset, one day without fever, and improving.

 How Long Am I Infectious Once I Have Covid-19?

 EVIDENCE BITE: In mild cases infectiousness probably ends once fever is gone and other signs and symptoms have improved for at least 2-3 days.
 In severe and persistent cases infectiousness may continue for weeks.

 SUMMARY: There is minimal data to inform this.
-The CDC’s approach has been to accept a best guess using known properties of other coronaviruses and other viral upper respiratory illnesses.
-With this background they suggest people are no longer infectious when a) symptoms are improving, b) fever has been absent for 3 days, and c) at least 7 days have passed from onset of symptoms.
-Case series’ and other recent reports confirm infectiousness (based on viral load, a surrogate marker) is probably greatest in the early days of symptoms.
+The CDC has accepted a best guess using known properties of other coronaviruses and observed experience thus far.
+With this background they suggest people are no longer infectious when a) symptoms are improving, b) fever has been absent for a day, and c) at least 10 days have passed from onset.
+Case series ’ and other recent reports confirm infectiousness (based on viral load, a surrogate marker) is probably greatest in the early days of symptoms.